camunda/camunda-docs-manual/content/update/minor/71-to-72/_index.md

 1. Update Camunda Libraries and Applications inside the application server
 2. Migrate custom Process Applications

-Before starting, make sure that you have downloaded the Camunda BPM 7.3 distribution for the application server you use.
+Before starting, make sure that you have downloaded the Camunda Platform 7.3 distribution for the application server you use.
 It contains the SQL scripts and libraries required for update.
 This guide assumes you have unpacked the distribution to a path named `$DISTRIBUTION_PATH`.

 ## Camunda Libraries and Applications